celestegerard/chiketto/README.md

 * Dynamically styled with CSS to improve UI/UX
 * User tested by families as part of the QA process

-run *npm start* to start application
+Run *npm start* to start application